backand/backand-ionic-social/README.md

         }
       }
     ]
-3 - Change the app's parameters (/js/app.js) in the Config section with your new app parameters:
+3 - Change the app's parameters (/js/app.js) in the Config section with your new app's parameters:

+      // Your app's name in Backand
       BackandProvider.setAppName('Your-App-Name');

+      // Find this in Security & Auth -> Social & Keys
       BackandProvider.setSignUpToken('Your-SignUp-Token');

+      // Find this in Security & Auth -> Configuration
       BackandProvider.setAnonymousToken('Your-Anonymous-Token');

+And with that, your Ionic app is now wired up to your own Backand app!